 There were important developments in Pulmonary Hypertension in Ireland during 2013…… read the full article by downloading it here

-Last year saw a series of events to support the Get Breathless for Pulmonary Hypertension campaign and World PH Day which occurred on May 5th last year and was marked by Pulmonary Hypertension organisations and their supporters across the world.
+The last few months have seen a series of events to support the Get Breathless for Pulmonary Hypertension campaign and World PH Day which occurred on May 5th this year and was marked by Pulmonary Hypertension organisations and their supporters across the world.
 We are very grateful to our stars of the sports world (Irish Ladies Grand Slam winning team) and the Arts (members of the Riverdance dance troupe) and our many dedicated volunteers and supporters who undertook events to show support for our 2013 campaign and raise much needed funds.
 We thank all for their generosity in both time and contributions.
 Take a look down this page and at the PH News and Updates (left hand column) to see the efforts people have put in to make Get Breathless for Pulmonary Hypertension our most successful campaign so far!